 Shower Adoptive Parents with Kindness and Your Time

-Onesies: New parents won't believe how many onesies they will go through.
+- Onesies: New parents won't believe how many onesies they will go through.
 They can never have too many in my book!
-Gerber Childrenswear can always be counted on for cute and comfy onesie and bib options At the affordable prices, they won't mind the inevitable stains.
+Gerber Childrenswear (note this is an Amazon Affiliate link) can always be counted on for cute and comfy onesie and bib options.
+At the affordable prices, they won't mind the inevitable stains.
 Haha!
 I used to go through several onesies a day!

-Burp clothes: I always used Gerber cloth diapers for my everyday at home burp pads, but I liked to keep a few special burp clothes on hand for when company came over or we left the house.
-Copper Pearl burp cloths come in gorgeous prints and are super absorbant thanks to an inner fleece layer!
+- Burp clothes: I always used Gerber cloth diapers for my everyday at home burp pads, but I liked to keep a few special burp clothes on hand for when company came over or we left the house.
+Copper Pearl burp cloths (note this is an Amazon Affiliate link) come in gorgeous prints and are super absorbent thanks to an inner fleece layer!
 They also offer changing pad covers, hooded towels, blankets and more!

-Baby towels and bathtub: Absorbent (yes absorbent again, it's important!), towels and a portable bathtub are must haves.
-I love Just Born towels because they aren't too thin and are super soft.
+- Baby towels and bathtub: Absorbent (yes absorbent again, it's important!), towels and a portable bathtub are must haves.
+I love Just Born towels (note this is an Amazon Affiliate link) because they aren't too thin and are super soft.
 You want a towel that's going to dry baby quickly and not irritate their delicate skin.
 And as far as the bath goes, the Skip Hop Moby Smart Sling 3-Stage Tub is amazing!

-Diaper Bag: I've been using Skip Hop since my first baby was born and I've returned to this brand for diaper bags again and again.
-The updated Duo Signature bag is a good price point for a gift, yet doesn't skimp on fuction at all!
+- Diaper Bag: I've been using Skip Hop (note this is an Amazon Affiliate link) since my first baby was born and I've returned to this brand for diaper bags again and again.
+The updated Duo Signature bag is a good price point for a gift, yet doesn't skimp on function at all!
 You can easily wipe of spills and store all your necessities in all the oh so useful pockets.

-Playmat: Some of my favorite times with my babies were lying down next to them watching them play with all the doodads on their playmat.
-The Tiny Love Gymini Deluxe is a great one!
+- Playmat: Some of my favorite times with my babies were lying down next to them watching them play with all the doodads on their playmat.
+The Tiny Love Gymini Deluxe (note this is an Amazon Affiliate link) is a great one!
 This engaging activity mat comes outfitted with adujustable arches, lights, sounds, music and it's even machine washable.
 Those two words are like music to a mam's ears!

-Travel System: They can shop for the fancy stroller, if they want one later, what's really helpful right away is a reliable travel system.
+- Travel System: They can shop for the fancy stroller, if they want one later, what's really helpful right away is a reliable travel system.
 Being able to seamlessly click the car seat into the stroller is clutch.
-The Safety 1st Riva Travel System is a super solid choice.
+The Safety 1st Riva Travel System (note this is an Amazon Affiliate link) is a super solid choice.
 It's lightweight, compact and comes with machine washable fabric!
 And the infant car seat is top rated for safety which is, obviously, of utmost importance!

-Baby Monitor: Peace of mind is priceless and that's just what a baby monitor gives you.
-If the new parents can pry themselves away from the baby for a bit, they can rest easy thanks to a monitor like the Safety 1st HD Wifi Baby Monitor.
+- Baby Monitor: Peace of mind is priceless and that's just what a baby monitor gives you.
+If the new parents can pry themselves away from the baby for a bit, they can rest easy thanks to a monitor like the Safety 1st HD Wifi Baby Monitor (note this is an Amazon Affiliate link).
 The wide angle lens and digital zoom are game changers!
 And thanks to the streaming, they can check in on baby from anywhere!

 New Parent Babyproofing Tips